 Lawyers: Madison “Viciously Beaten”

 In the new lawsuit, the lawyer for Madison’s family contradicted the Sheriff’s Office version of events, accusing the arresting officers and the jail staff of illegally detaining and beating him.
+You can also read this article to find out how long you have to file a claim for wrongful death.

 The lawsuit describes Madison as a veteran of the U.S. Navy who served aboard the U.S.S Ranger, a man who was known by his family as “Woe Fat” for his love of food and was active in his church.